naganandy/graph-based-deep-learning-literature/conference-publications/folders/publications_acl20/taggat_acl20/README.md

-# Learning to Tag {OOV} Tokens by Integrating Contextual Representation and Background Knowledge
+# Learning to Tag OOV Tokens by Integrating Contextual Representation and Background Knowledge

 ```
 @inproceedings{taggat_acl20,